jasonprogrammer/emacs-etags-files-list/README.md

 ## Why would I use this?

-If you're using Emacs, and generating [etags](http://ctags.sourceforge.net/) while working in a huge project, your TAGS files can easily become huge.
-This script helps generate an input file for the ctags command, to keep the etags output file small.
+Whenever you need to generate a file that contains file paths.
+If you're using Emacs, and generating [exuberant ctags](http://ctags.sourceforge.net/) while working in a huge project, your TAGS files can easily become huge.
+This script helps generate an input file for the ctags command, allowing you to specify exactly which files will be indexed.

+For example, once I've generated the file containing file paths (.emacs-js.tags-files), I run this:

+c:\ctags\ctags.exe -e -L .emacs-js-tags-files -f .emacs-js-tags

+and get a smaller tags file (.emacs-js-tags).

 ## Dependencies